harbour/harbour.github.io/contribs.md

 # Harbour Contribs

-Contributions are libraries, sources or tools, which are independent from the language core, but bundled with the main Harbour distribution.
+Contribs are libraries or tools, which are independent from the language core, but bundled with the main Harbour distribution.
 These components are part of the Harbour source package.

 _Important: Common to all contributions is that you can download them freely but please note the [licensing terms](about.html), which are included in the